Oxbridge Open Days: What Questions Should You be Asking?

 Questions for your department at Oxbridge open days

-When you go to the faculty, there are a few questions which might help your Oxbridge application preparation.
+When you go to the faculty, there are a few questions that might help your Oxbridge application preparation.
 These are some starting points to use at your Oxbridge open days:

-- Course content.
 It is useful to confirm, for example, if you want to study a particular topic whether it is included on the syllabus.
-If you do have particular academic interests it can be very useful to ask tutors and students whether they think the course at Oxbridge is suitable for you
+If you do have particular academic interests, it can be very useful to ask tutors and students whether they think the course at Oxbridge is suitable for you.

-- Course breakdown.
-For your own knowledge, you may want to know how work is distributed throughout the three or four years, which years you will have exams or assessments, and which assessments carry the most weighting.
+For your own knowledge, you may want to know how work is distributed throughout the three or four years, which years you will have exams or assessments, and which assessments carry the most weight.

-- Oxbridge has a notoriously heavy workload, and it can really help to quantify this during your Oxbridge application preparation.
-Do ask the students there what a typical day looks like for them, how much they work in the evenings, at weekends and how much they balance other activities
+Oxbridge has a notoriously heavy workload, and it can really help to quantify this during your Oxbridge application preparation.
+Do ask the current students what a typical day looks like, how much they work in the evenings and how they balance other activities.

-- Tips!
 Always ask the students what tips they have either for Oxbridge applications or for studying the course itself.
-These are the people who have the most up-to-date knowledge, and are working with the most similar conditions to the ones you will face!
+These are the people who have the most up-to-date knowledge, and are working with similar conditions to the ones you will face!

 Talk to the Experts

-If you would like to talk to more people about your specific situation, or you didn’t manage to fit everything you wanted to in your Oxford open days, why not book a consultation with UniAdmissions to discuss your Oxbridge application preparation?
+If you would like to talk to experts about your specific situation, or you didn’t manage to fit everything you wanted to in your Oxbridge open days, why not book a consultation with UniAdmissions to discuss your Oxbridge application preparation with an Admissions Consultant?

 Questions for colleges

 You may be using the Open Day to inform your decision of college choice when doing your Oxbridge application preparation.
-It is really useful to just be in the college space and get a feel for the differences between them, and you can also check out our articles, “How to choose an Oxford college” and “How to choose a Cambridge college” for more thoughts.
+It is really useful to be in the college space and get a feel for the differences between them.

-Do think about what support the college offers for your subject, what the tutors are like, what food and accommodation is like and also which of these are important to you.
+Think about what support the college offers for your subject, what the tutors are like, what food and accommodation are like and also which of these are important to you.